OK JSON is a native and scriptable JSON formatter for your Mac. It’s really fast and well-integrated with macOS.

 - Native user interface with beautiful syntax highlight themes.

-- Built-in JSONPath support.
+- Built-in jq and JSONPath support.

 - Formatting history is automatically saved to local database.